Classic NES Series

 What a waste, also, conclusion I guess

-"Classic NES Series" isn't great, but I'm glad it exists.
+I'm glad Classic NES Series exists, even if it's half baked.
 I cannot stress enough how novel these were.
 At least, to me.
 I had no access to the e-Reader, or Animal Crossing at the time.
 Playing an NES game on my Game Boy was the closest thing I had to playing NES the way I used to.
 Now?
 I can't even imagine collecting them all, even for documentation here.
 There's nothing special about them, and at best, it'd be a critical look at Nintendo doing the best it could with limited technology.
-They're not expensive, but most of them have no reason to exist.
-I say this in the most charitable manner I can.
+The carts I have are good enough for me.